Logiqx/wsw-results/docs/tech/motion.md

 2022

 - GT-31s:
-  - GT-31 devices will be handed in and the data downloaded using the existing processes.
+  - GT-31 devices will be handed in and the data downloaded using the existing "end-of-day" processes.
   - Personal GT-31s will be available for collection once the data has been downloaded whereas hired GT-31s will be put on charge.
 - Motions:
   - Motion devices will be handed in and the data downloaded straight to the event laptop using a new process that utilizes the event WiFi.